-Stakeholder Planning Group Meeting #1 - May 18, 2015
+Stakeholder Planning Group Meeting #1 - March 26, 2021

 The first Stakeholder Planning Group meeting focused on introducing the FMP and its purpose.
 Steps 1 through 3 and Step 6 of the FMP were discussed in detail.
 Mr. Clair Davis of the City gave a presentation about the flooding history of Fort Worth, the NFIP, and the CRS.
 Many of the Stakeholder Planning Group members shared their personal flooding experiences.
-Mr. Scott Hubley of FNI discussed the purpose of a floodplain management plan and how it relates to the CRS and flood insurance.
+He discussed the purpose of a floodplain management plan and how it relates to the CRS and flood insurance.
 He also explained the role of the Stakeholder Planning Group.
 An open discussion was then held by the Stakeholder Planning Group to determine goals for the FMP.
 Some of the main points of this discussion are as follows:

-- It is important to educate the public about flood risks, flood insurance, and what is not covered on homeowner's insurance. - Floodplain development should consider future fully-developed conditions, not only existing conditions. - Protect and use open property for ponds and parks, especially mapped floodplain areas. - Drones could be used in the future to more thoroughly evaluate flood problems. - A blog or Facebook page should be used to gather ideas and comments from the rest of the public.
+- It is important to educate the public about flood risks, flood insurance, and what is not covered on homeowner's insurance. - Floodplain development should consider future fully-developed conditions, not only existing conditions.

+- Protect and use open property for ponds and parks, especially mapped floodplain areas. - Social media should be used to gather ideas and comments from the rest of the public.

 The timeline of the project and future meetings were also discussed.
-The identified next steps were to hold a public meeting, prepare a hazard assessment profile for the City, and prepare for the next Stakeholder Planning Group meeting.
+The identified next steps were to hold a public meeting, review the hazard assessment profile for the City, and prepare for the next Stakeholder Planning Group meeting.

-Stakeholder Planning Group Meeting #2 - August 4, 2015
+Stakeholder Planning Group Meeting #2 - May 21, 2021

 The second Stakeholder Planning Group meeting focused on reviewing Steps 4 through 8 of the FMP.
-Each stakeholder was provided with a copy of the draft FMP for their review and input.
+Each stakeholder was provided with a copy of the 2016 FMP for their review and input.
 The hazard assessment, problem assessment, goals, and possible actions were discussed with the attending group members.
 The group offered suggestions for improvements on each part of the plan, and the suggestions are documented in the meeting minutes.
 The Stakeholder Planning Group also brainstormed and recorded ideas for the mitigation actions for each of the six types of possible activities listed in the CRS Manual.
 The meeting minutes, attendance sheet, and list of suggested mitigation activities are included in Appendix A.

-Stakeholder Planning Group Meeting #3 - October 6, 2015
+Stakeholder Planning Group Meeting #3 - July 16, 2021